Three ways to add funds to your 401(k) account

 One-participant 401(k)s, i.e., plans covering a business owner with no employees or a business owner plus spouse, are least likely to face compliance issues.

-Plans with non-highly compensated employees (employees who earn less than $130,000) face the greatest number of challenges because they are less likely to pass non-discrimination testing, which will factor in all after-tax contributions.
-If they fail, the plan sponsor must take action to ensure all employees (both those earning over the $130,000 IRS limit and those who are not) are receiving a similar level of benefit.
+Plans with non-highly compensated employees (employees who earn less than $150,000 if the preceding year is 2023) face the greatest number of challenges because they are less likely to pass nondiscrimination testing, which will factor in all after-tax contributions.
+If they fail, the plan sponsor must take action to ensure all employees (both those earning over the $150,000 IRS limit and those who are not) are receiving a similar level of benefit.

 The result: they either return contributions to employees who put in a lot, or add money in on behalf of employees who did not.
 Either way, it can be a big administrative headache.